timamus/linux-mint-install-apps/README.md

 - Check the encrypt home folder box

+## How to do manual partitioning

+First, click on the "New Partition Table" button and select "GUID Partition Table (GPT)".

+My recommendation:

+1. EFI PARTITION\*
+   Select the free space → Create
+   a.
+Size → input 300
+   b.
+Filesystem → select FAT32
+   c.
+Mountpoint → select /boot/efi
+   d.
+Flags → check boot → OK

+2. BOOT PARTITION\*
+   Select the free space → Create
+   a.
+Size → input 768
+   b.
+Filesystem → select ext4
+   c.
+Mountpoint → select /boot

+3. ROOT PARTITION
+   Select the free space → Create
+   a.
+Size → use all remaining available space
+   b.
+Filesystem → select btrfs or ext4
+   c.
+Encrypted → check the box and enter the password
+   d.
+Mountpoint → select / (root) → OK

+Install boot loader on: Master Boot Record of SOME_DISK_NAME (/dev/sda)

 ## Setting up the Timeshift

 In the schedule tab, select the snapshot levels - month, and the number - 5.
 Other settings, leave by default.